 Simple English definitions for legal terms

-Read a random definition: equal degree
+Read a random definition: child work

 Judicial combat was a way of deciding who was right in a disagreement by having the two people fight each other.
 This was common in Europe and England during the Middle Ages, but it was not liked by many people.
 The idea was that God would help the person who was right win the fight.
 However, this method was not used very often and was replaced by other ways of deciding who was right.
 It was officially abolished in 1818.